Microfinance Institutions

 Stein, Richard M., Svetlozar T. Rachev, and Wei Sun.
 “The World of Funds of Funds.”
 Journal of Alternative Investments 11, no. 3 (2008): 7–26.

 Stockholm Environment Institute.
 Development Finance in Three Countries.
-SEI Report, March 2022. https://www.sei.org/wp-content/uploads/2022/02/sei-report-development-finance-three-countries-03032022.pdf.
+SEI Report.
+March 2022. https://www.sei.org/wp-content/uploads/2022/02/sei-report-development-finance-three-countries-03032022.pdf.

 Teker, Deniz, Serhat Teker, and Özgür Teraman.
 Venture Capital Markets: A Cross-Country Analysis.
 2020. https://papers.ssrn.com.

 The Hedge Fund Journal.
 “The Case for Funds of Hedge Funds.”
-2023. https://thehedgefundjournal.com/the-case-for-funds-of-hedge-funds.
+The Hedge Fund Journal, 2023. https://thehedgefundjournal.com/the-case-for-funds-of-hedge-funds.

 Torres, Nicole.
 “What Angel Investors Value Most When Choosing What to Fund.”
 Harvard Business Review, 2015. https://hbr.org/2015/08/what-angel-investors-value-most-when-choosing-what-to-fund.